dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/drawinglayer.md

 **Parameters**

 `newMode`: specifies the new mode.
 At present, the allowed values are "editor" and "viewer" and the default is "viewer".

+> Compared with the "viewer" mode, the "editor" mode shows the "corners" and a "rotate control point" for a selected DrawingItem, which, when dragged, modify the original shape in different ways.

 **Code Snippet**